Open Bible Data Home About News OET Key

 than to speak deceitfully and be foolish.

-2 Furthermore, it is very bad for people to not know what they should know;
+2 Furthermore, it is very bad for people to be enthusiastic about doing something while not knowing anything about it;

 3 People who act foolishly destroy themselves,